 The EBITDA is a measure of a Smith-and-Wesson Brands's overall financial performance and is widely used to measure a its profitability.

 Smith-and-Wesson Brands financials

 |Gross profit TTM||$384.6 million|

 |Return on assets TTM||9.91%|

 TTM: trailing 12 months

-While Smith-and-Wesson Brands's payout ratio might seem low, this can signify that Smith-and-Wesson Brands is investing more in its future growth.
+While Smith-and-Wesson Brands's payout ratio might seem fairly standard, it's worth remembering that Smith-and-Wesson Brands may be investing much of the rest of its net profits in future growth.

 Smith-and-Wesson Brands's shares were split on a 1301:1000 basis on 24 August 2020.
 So if you had owned 1000 shares the day before before the split, the next day you'd have owned 1301 shares.
 This wouldn't directly have changed the overall worth of your Smith-and-Wesson Brands shares – just the quantity.
 However, indirectly, the new 23.1% lower share price could have impacted the market appetite for Smith-and-Wesson Brands shares which in turn could have impacted Smith-and-Wesson Brands's share price.